sylvainjule/kirby-imageboxes/README.md

-# Imageboxes - Kirby Illustrated Checkboxes
+# Imageboxes - Illustrated Checkboxes

 This field allows you to add illustrations to checkboxes.
 Suggestions welcome.